bingmapsts/Cutscene-Detection-Plugin/README.md

 2) Sets Aim to Game
 3) Disables decoupled pitch

+The plugin/script sets Aim to Game when a menu is opened.
+Menu flags need to be setuped for each game separetly in CutsceneAndMenuDetection.json file.

 How to use:
 1) Download & copy CutsceneDetection.lua file to
 ```
 %AppData%\UnrealVRMod\{GAME_EXE_NAME}\scripts
 ```
-2) If the data folder contains a folder with name of a game then download & copy CutsceneDetection.json to
+2) If the data folder contains a folder with name of a game then download & copy CutsceneAndMenuDetection.json to
 ```
 %AppData%\UnrealVRMod\{GAME_EXE_NAME}\data
 ```